Modern Dating Advice For Men & Women

 How To Be A Barfly: Meeting People At Bars

-Meeting People At Bars, How To Make Friends At Bars; How To Be More Social At Bars; How To Talk To Strangers At Bars When Alone, How To Be A Barfly, Etiquette
+Meeting People At Bars, How To Make Friends At Bars; How To Be More Social At Bars; How To Talk To People At Bars When Alone, How To Be A Barfly, Etiquette,

 Reader Question: How do I meet people at bars?
 No one wants to talk, everyone is on their phone these days, people are too busy with friends or with their dates.